You are here

 Private Investment

-• Nonresidential fixed investment (also called business fixed investment on structures, equipment and intellectual property products)
+• Nonresidential fixed investment (also called business fixed investment on structures, equipment, and intellectual property products)

 • Residential fixed investment – expenditure by household on new houses and apartments

-• Inventory investment – change in inventory during accounting period valued at average prices of that period
+• Inventory investment – change in inventory during the accounting period valued at average prices of that period

 Government Purchases

 Government consumption expenditures and gross investment is the alternative term to government purchases.
-This heading consists of two components viz current consumption expenditures (spending on goods and services for the sake of public) and gross investment (spending on fixed assets).
-Put simply, purchases or spending by the government falls under this heading.
+This heading consists of two components viz current consumption expenditures (spending on goods and services for the sake of the public) and gross investment (spending on fixed assets).
+Put simply, purchases or spending by the government fall under this heading.

 Net Exports

-Value of currently produced goods and services exported, or sold to other countries minus value of goods and services imported, or purchased from abroad.
+Value of currently produced goods and services exported, or sold to other countries minus the value of goods and services imported, or purchased from abroad.
 Note that exported goods and services must be currently produced within the economy.
 We also refer to net exports as the trade balance.

-Measuring GDI : Income Method
+Measuring GDI: Income Method

 Categories of Income for GDI

-• Subsidies – negative incomes (like expenses) of government paid to households, businesses and government enterprises; so it is a subtraction item in the sum.
+• Subsidies – negative incomes (like expenses) of government paid to households, businesses, and government enterprises; so it is a subtraction item in the sum.

 Important Measures of National Income and Product Account

 The consolidation of both DGP and GDI and their components make up the Domestic Income and Product Account, which excludes the treatment of net income payments to the rest of the world.
-Net income payments to the rest of the world is current payments (income paid on investment in domestic assets) to rest of the world less current receipts (income received on investment in foreign assets) from the rest of the world.
+Net income payments to the rest of the world are current payments (income paid on investment in domestic assets) to the rest of the world less current receipts (income received on investment in foreign assets) from the rest of the world.

 Generally, one can move from one measure to another measure with the following adjustments: